Expect Tighter Enforcement of ACA Employer Shared Responsibility Provisions

 What is impact of filing inaccurate or incomplete returns?

-While inaccurate or incomplete 1094-C/1095-C forms might be covered by the good-faith transition relief for information return filing penalties, any erroneous 4980H assessments could be troublesome for employers who will have to spend time correcting the bad information they filed.
+While inaccurate or incomplete 1094-C/1095-C forms might be covered by the good-faith transition relief for information return filing penalties for tax years prior to 2021, any erroneous 4980H assessments could be troublesome for employers who will have to spend time correcting the bad information they filed.

 The more IRS letters, the more complex process becomes

 Beginning in 2017 for the first year of filing in 2015, two aspects have become clearer: what enforcement looks like and the cadences of notices involved.
 The IRS has been focused on enforcement of the provisions involving full-time employees (as defined by the regulation) who received a premium tax credit.
 Employers would have received Letter 226-J from the IRS if they had such employees.

 The 226-J notice indicates the initial assessment of 4980H liability, which is based directly on what was filed on 1094-C/1095-C. If there were errors in filing, this information must be corrected by researching years past to determine what should have been filed.
 Not only must the employer make the corrections, they also need to respond to the formal process outlined in 226-J letter.